All Episodes

 I'm sorry, I'm going on a rant.

-Like all the shit we know works now, like volume training and high intent.
+Like, all the shit we know works now, like volume training and high integration.

 Oh, seriously, for the up until like 2000, they were adamant that steroids didn't work.

-Um, but but on volume training, like Arnold didn't have science to show him that doing all the shit he did, right?
+But on volume training, like Arnold didn't have science to show him that doing all the shit he did.

-Um, and he's like one of the first guys in the yeah, so in any field, be it sport nutrition, be it um bodybuilding, be it just health and wellness, like and a lot of things like ancient Chinese medicine and ancient tribal medicine are a lot of the herbs that we know work for blood glucose support for all this stuff.
+So in any field, be it sport nutrition, be it bodybuilding, be it just health and wellness, like, and a lot of things like ancient Chinese medicine and ancient tribal medicine are a lot of the herbs that we know work for blood glucose support for all this stuff.

-Like, did you think the Native Americans knew that smoking this leaf will make you high as fuck?
+Like, you know, like, did you think the Native Americans knew that smoking this leaf will make you high as fuck?

 So for people to say there's no science to back it, every scientific fact starts with anecdote.

-But the thing is, I can type in the most thing on Google Scholar PubMed.
+But the thing is, I can type in the most obscure thing on Google Scholar, PubMed.

-Like, I tell you what, man, it's it's ironic, but the philosophy degrees come much more in handy handy than that than the audio degree.
+Like, I tell you what, man, it's ironic, but the philosophy degrees come much more handy than the degree.

 Well, I mean, philosophy is phenomenal.

-So the appeal authority fallacy is hey, just because an expert says something doesn't you know doesn't mean that it's true.
+So the appeal to authority fallacy is, hey, just because an expert says something doesn't, you know, doesn't mean that it's true.

 Just because he's Trump doesn't mean that he's wrong.

-I fit in a weird box because I I really I'll call anybody on anything because we're not perfect.
+I fit in a weird box because I really outcome anybody on anything because we're not perfect.

-And and I think that we need to like, for example, I'm a diet coach.
+And I think that we need to, like, for example, I'm a diet coach.

-I coach people, um, it's I want to ask you, I don't want to interrupt you, but what I want to ask you, what do you think about the keto diet?
+I want to ask you, I don't want to interrupt you, but I want to ask you, what do you think about the keto diet?

-I think keto's a great strategy for some.
+I think keto is a great strategy for some.

 You don't really need much glucose there.

-But for like for people who need to recover and perform, I think it's it's not um not the best diet.
+But for like, for people who need to recover and perform, I think it's not the best diet.

 I think it can work.

-Um, if you're a distance runner, I think keto's great.
+If you're a distance runner, I think keto is great.

-Um, distance running, marathoning, um, being able to tap into the fat stores is is a great source of energy.
+Distance running, marathoning, being able to tap into the fat stores is a great source of energy.

-It's, I believe, and correct me if I'm wrong, somebody, but Jeffrey Voleck, who did the original VLCD, very low carbohydrate diet, um, Volex's a genius.
+It's, I believe, and correct me if I'm wrong, somebody, but Jeffrey Volek, who did the original VLCD very low carbohydrate diet, Volek's a genius.

 But Volek was like, well, you need vegetables, they're healthy.